Skip to main content

 • tab-aware assistants

-• page analysis results that should stay visible while the user navigates
+• page analysis results that should stay visible while you navigate

 Side panel HTML is still just an extension page entrypoint.
 The difference is the surface semantics, not the build pipeline.